Last modified: January 19, 2025

 D: 8 (via B)

-V. Next smallest unvisited vertex is D. Update its neighbors:
+V. Pick the next smallest unvisited vertex (D with distance 8).
+Update its neighbors:

 A: 0